 - canola oil (or avocado oil)

 So let me ask you.
 Are you ready to make the most delicious crunchy granola, meanwhile making your house smell like heaven, and your family screaming for joy?
 I thought so!

-- Combine the dry ingredients (except the Craisins) in a large mixing bowl.
+Combine dry ingredients.
+Add the dry ingredients (except the Craisins) in a large mixing bowl.
+Stir to combine.

-- Bake for 20 minutes, stir, and bake again until nice and golden brown and fragrant.
+Bake.
+Preheat oven to 350 degrees.
+Bake on two racks for 20 minutes.
+Rotate pans and bake another 15 minutes or until nice and golden brown and fragrant.

 ** TIPS REGARDING BAKING GRANOLA!

 - First…a question.
 Do you have an oven that bakes hotter or colder than average, or just somewhere in the middle?
 This is important.